Spalding (company): Basketball

+American football

-Prior to the merger, Spalding produced the American Football League's ball, the J5V (or J5-V), which was 1/4 in narrower and 1/4 in longer than the NFL football, "The Duke" by Wilson.
+Prior to the AFL–NFL merger, Spalding produced the American Football League's game ball, the J5V (or J5-V), which was 1/4 in narrower and 1/4 in longer than the NFL football, "The Duke" by Wilson.

+The XFL (2001) game balls were produced by Spalding.
+The ball was black with a red "X" going across the sides of the ball.

-The company provided the official ball of the Arena Football League, an indoor American football league until its 2019 shutdown; the Horween Leather Company supplied leather to Spalding those balls.
+The company was the official game ball supplier of the first and second incarnations Arena Football League, an indoor American football league, from 2004 until its 2019 shutdown; the Horween Leather Company supplied leather to Spalding those balls.

+Other sports

 The company was one of the first to use high-profile athletes to endorse its products when tennis player Pancho Gonzales was signed to an exclusive endorsement contract in 1951.